cau-riken/zaviewer/README.md

 ### 3. Implement custom processing on image clip within ZAViewer <a id="dev-custproc"></a>

-It is possible to create custom image processing routine that can be run on (part of) the images displaying in ZAViewer.
+It is possible to create custom image processing routine that can be run on (part of) the images displayed in ZAViewer.
 These routine are Javascript code that can be easily plugged in ZAViewer as explained below.

 #### Step-by-step procedure: